suborbital/reactr/docs/wasm.md

+## Reactr has been deprecated.
+You can use the new [scheduler](https://github.com/suborbital/e2core/tree/main/scheduler) and [engine](https://github.com/suborbital/sat/tree/vmain/engine) packages, which are a drop-in replacements for this project.

 # Reactr ❤️ WebAssembly

 Reactr has first-class support for WebAssembly-packaged Runnables.
 Wasm is an incredibly useful modern portable binary format that allows multiple languages to be compiled into .wasm modules.

-The current supported languages are Rust (stable), TypeScript/AssemblyScript (beta) and Swift (alpha).
+The current supported languages are Rust (stable) and TypeScript/JavaScript.
 The Runnable API is available for each.
-More languages such as Go and C++ are coming soon!

-To create a Wasm runnable, check out the [subo CLI](https://github.com/suborbital/subo).
+To create a Wasm runnable, check out the [subo CLI](https://suborbital/dev/subo).
 Once you've generated a `.wasm` file, you can use it with Reactr just like any other Runnable!

 A multitude of example Runnables can be found in the [testdata directory](https://github.com/suborbital/reactr/tree/main/engine/testdata).